 Sequencing the Food Supply Chain

-The Consortium for Sequencing the Food Supply Chain (SFSC), run by IBM Research and Mars, Inc., will examine the global food chain - from farms, transport, processing facilities and distribution channels to restaurants and grocery stories - and apply genomics and analytics techniques to mitigate food borne illness and other risks in food management.
+The Consortium for Sequencing the Food Supply Chain (SFSC), founded by IBM Research and Mars, Inc., examines the global food chain - from farms, transport, processing facilities and distribution channels to restaurants and grocery stories - and applies genomics and analytics techniques to mitigate food borne illness and other risks in food management.

 Our research on meta-omics is closely linked to the consortium efforts to understand and characterize microbiomes of food samples.
 For more information on the consortium, see Consortium for Sequencing the Food Supply Chain.

 Understanding False Positives in Mapping of Microbiome Sequence Data Using In-Silico Simulations, IAFP Annual Meeting, St. Louis, Missouri, Aug 2016.

 Dimension reduction of metagenome data using RoDEO improves phenotype prediction, CIBB, Stirling, UK, Sept 2016.